2imi9/olmoearth_projects/docs/nandi.md

-## Nandi Land Cover and Crop Type Mapping
+## Nandi Crop Type Mapping

-OlmoEarth-v1-FT-Nandi-Base is a model fine-tuned from OlmoEarth-v1-Base for predicting land cover and crop types across the Nandi county in Kenya using Sentinel-2 satellite images.
+OlmoEarth-v1-FT-Nandi-Base is a model fine-tuned from OlmoEarth-v1-Base for predicting crop and land-cover type across the Nandi county in Kenya using Sentinel-2 satellite images.

 Here are relevant links for fine-tuning and applying the model per the documentation in [the main README](../README.md):